Skip to main content

 What if I can't make it after claiming passes?

 Cancel your RSVP on the pass distribution site so someone else can claim the spot.
-No-showing doesn't usually result in penalties but contributes to the overbooking problem.
+Most platforms have a cancel or release button in your account.
+No-showing does not usually result in formal penalties, but on platforms like 1iota, repeated no-shows can lower your priority for future events.
+Canceling is the courteous thing to do.

 Can I bring children?

 It depends on the film's rating and the screening's terms.
-Family films welcome children, but R-rated screenings may require all attendees to be 17+.
-Check the pass details.
+Family films and PG-rated screenings welcome children.
+R-rated screenings may require all attendees to be 17 or older, and some screenings set age minimums regardless of rating.
+Check the pass details for age restrictions before planning to bring kids.

 Ready to Find Free Screenings?